Voilett-Roze/asus/Entware.md

 ```
 amtm
 ```
-The menu will offer you an option to initiate the Entware installation.
+The menu will offer you the option 'ep' to initiate the Entware installation.

 If you are running a firmware version older than 384.15 (or 384.13_4 for the RT-AC87U and RT-AC3200), then you start the installation by running "entware-setup.sh" instead.